top of page

 Scientific Image Capture & Visualisation

-• 3D photogrammetry & modelling
+• 3D photogrammetry and digital modelling

 Research, Innovation, & Education

-• Craniofacial anatomy
+• Craniofacial anatomy and human identification

-• Facial approximation & craniofacial superimposition
+• Facial approximation and craniofacial superimposition

-• Facial image comparison
+• Facial image comparison and forensic imaging

-• Taphonomy & postmortem facial depiction
+• Postmortem facial depiction

-• Craniofacial growth, development, aging, & artificial age progression/regression
+• Craniofacial growth, ageing, and age progression

 • Facebook